jonasybei/uncovering-rdm-policies-through-topic-modeling/data/markdown/university-of-abertay-dundee.md

 # Abertay University

-# Research Data Management Policy
+## Research Data Management Policy

 6. It is recognised that types of data used, collected and generated will vary between disciplines and therefore the application of this policy will be sensitive to these differences while ensuring that best practice is promoted and funder requirements are met.
 7. Researchers need to be aware of best practice measures for personal data collection, handling, security and sharing (including the appropriate deployment of anonymisation and related techniques and the creation of codebooks for their accompanying datafiles (e.g. a .txt file) so that data can be used/understood by third parties).

-Research Data Management Policy
+### Research Data Management Policy

-Before a project begins, a research Data Management Plan (DMP) must be completed
+### Before a project begins, a research Data Management Plan (DMP) must be completed

 1. All research proposals must include a DMP that should be kept up-to-date as the project progresses.

 2. Plans should explicitly cover: ownership; standards/methodologies for data collection and management; ethical and privacy issues (including GDPR considerations if any personal data is involved); short-term storage and long-term preservation and/or deletion; data sharing and access/ temporary or long-term restrictions.

-3. Where research is undertaken in partnership or under contract with a third party, a collaboratio agreement must be signed before the start of the research that clearly addresses data ownership and partner responsibility for data storage.
+3. Where research is undertaken in partnership or under contract with a third party, a collaboration agreement must be signed before the start of the research that clearly addresses data ownership and partner responsibility for data storage.

 Data collected during a project where the University is responsible for data storage must be stored on the University network, to ensure that it is suitably protected against accidental loss or damage and against unauthorised access